TheMilkies/Cate/readme.md

 Cate is not written in Rust and never will be; Cate has 0 memory leaks thanks to a practice known as "knowing how memory works".

 Do note:
-- We know the source code isn't great, it was our first project.
 - Cate uses Catel, a messy file that allows us to set a default file.
 - Cate **does not** support string splitting.
 - This readme is full of little jokes.
 No offense intended to any other build system... *except Autotools*.